Kenneth Drake

 Jun-Hee Han

-Jun-Hee Han is a pianist, conductor and writer.
-As a traditional pianist he has become an active performer on period pianos, including participation in the 2018 conference of the Historic Keyboard Association of North America using an 1816 Broadwood piano identical to the piano given to Beethoven by the London firm in 1818.
-He has conducted Mozart concertos from the fortepiano in visits to Judson University in Illinois, Bob Jones University and Presbyterian College in South Carolina, Weber State University (Utah) and the University of Utah.
-During the summers of 2014 and 2015 he conducted college student orchestras in concerts of Beethoven and Mozart in five cities in northern Illinois.
+Jun-Hee Han is a pianist, conductor, and writer whose work bridges performance, scholarship, and cultural history.
+As a traditional pianist, he has become an active performer on period instruments, including participation in the 2018 Historic Keyboard Association of North America conference, where he performed on an 1816 Broadwood piano identical to the one gifted to Beethoven by the London firm in 1818.
+He has conducted Mozart concertos from the fortepiano in residencies and guest appearances at Judson University (IL), Bob Jones University and Presbyterian College (SC), Weber State University (UT), and the University of Utah, and has led college orchestras in performances of Beethoven and Mozart across northern Illinois.